lukekarrys/universal-static-instagram/README.md

 You can also deploy to a different repository by using cli argument: `--repo git@github.com:USERNAME/REPO_NAME.git`.
 This uses [`git-directory-deploy`](https://github.com/lukekarrys/git-directory-deploy) under the hood, so check out the other available arguments in the [documentation](https://github.com/lukekarrys/git-directory-deploy#usage).

-*Note: you will first need to create a `gh-pages` branch on your forked repo.*

 ### Re-fetching Data

 Running `npm run fetch.data` again will start after the most recent Instagram post ID, so that you can easily only fetch the latest Instagram data.
 Sometimes you'll want to refresh all the existing Instagram `json` data as well.